 We believe in enhancing the skills and knowledge of our people and fostering a positive organisational culture that drives performance and results.
 Our Hoa Mahi Experience (People Capability Strategy) continues to be implemented following its launch early in 2018.
-The strategy reflects both employer and employee experiences and is driven from our values, ways of working, work more efficiently in the field
+The strategy reflects both employer and employee experiences and is driven from our values, ways of working, capabilities and plans.
+Over the past year, a number of te puni (branches) have done a capability deep dive in response to new initiatives, expanding responsibilities and increasing demands.
+These provide valuable information to support resourcing decisions and help to guide us on where we should invest strategically to deliver on our key priorities.